Kimchangheon/NeRF/README.md

+Please organize this lecture script preserving all content with same.

 # NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis

 #### Code from the course [Introduction to NeRF, volumetric rendering, and 3D reconstruction](https://www.udemy.com/course/neural-radiance-fields-nerf/?referralCode=DD33817D57404AF048DF).